 - Learning Styles

 College is a great experience, but can also be an adjustment.
 That's why we offer free confidential counseling to all currently enrolled students.
-Molly Atherton, MS is a licensed mental health professional with many years of experience working with NMC students.

 Typical issues students come to talk about include:

 Anxiety.
 It comes in all shapes and sizes.
 It can be specific like if you're giving a speech or taking a test.
 It can be a general feeling of shakiness, jumpiness or discomfort.
 Just as there are varieties of anxiety, there are varieties of ways we can help you manage it!
 It can really be as simple as a few visits to an NMC counselor.

 Depression.
 It can creep up slowly or hit like a ton of bricks.
 Common signs include changes in sleeping and eating habits and a general lack of motivation.
 But you don't have to know exactly what's wrong.
 Just pay a visit and we can figure it out together.